Wage and Hour: Prevailing Wage

 Excluded Agencies and Workers

 The PWR law does not apply to contracts with certain state agencies, although other wage-related regulations often apply.
-The PWR exemption applies only if the contract is with the agency itself.
+In most cases, the exemption from the law is found in the contracting agency’s statutes or in ORS 279A.025, rather than the Prevailing Wage Rate statutes.
+It is important to note that the PWR exemption applies only if the contract is with the agency itself; the exemption does not apply to funds of the exempt public agency when used to fund other projects.
 For example, while the Oregon State Lottery Commission is exempt, a project is not exempt merely because it is funded with lottery money.
-Agencies that are not regulated by the PWR law are:

-It is not necessary to pay prevailing wages to inmates of the Oregon Department of Corrections assigned to a work release program when working on covered projects.
+It is not necessary to pay prevailing wages to inmates of the Oregon Department of Corrections assigned to a work release program when working on covered projects, or to inmates working for Oregon Corrections Enterprises on PWR projects.
 It is also not necessary to pay prevailing wages to Oregon Youth Conservation Corps members when working on covered projects.
 OAR 839-025-0100(2)

 When a public works project is subject to the federal Davis-Bacon Act, Oregon’s prevailing wage rate law does not apply to workers enrolled in skill training programs that are certified by the United States Secretary of Transportation under the Federal-Aid Highway Act (23 U.S.C.
 113(c)).
 ORS 279C.838(5)